fabiomcosta/mootools-meio-autocomplete/README.md

 		selectOnTab: true,		// If the user press the 'tab' key, the current focused option will be selected.
 		maxVisibleItems: 10,	// Defines the height of the list.
 If its 10 the list will have its height adjusted to show 10 options, but you can scroll to the other of course.

-		onNoItemsToList: function(elements){},	// this event is fired when theres no option to list
+		onNoItemToList: function(elements){},	// this event is fired when theres no option to list
 		onSelect: function(elements, value){},	// this event is fired when you select an option
 		onDeselect: function(elements){},		// this event is fired when you deselect an option